K-KSREE/Currency-converter/README.md

 ## Features
-Input Amount: Users can enter the amount they want to convert.
+<p>1.
+Input Amount: Users can enter the amount they want to convert.</p>
-Currency Selection: Users can select the currency they want to convert from and to using dropdown menus.
+<p>2.
+Currency Selection: Users can select the currency they want to convert from and to using dropdown menus.</p>
-Real-time Conversion: Conversion rates are fetched using predefined exchange rates.
+<p>3.
+Real-time Conversion: Conversion rates are fetched using predefined exchange rates.</p>
-Flag Display: Displays flags of selected countries for visual reference.
+<p>4.
+Flag Display: Displays flags of selected countries for visual reference.</p>
-Conversion Result: Shows the converted amount in a sentence format below the conversion form.
+<p>5.
+Conversion Result: Shows the converted amount in a sentence format below the conversion form.</p>

 ## Technologies Used
 HTML